Charles-Henri Sanson: Career

-Charles-Henri Sanson performed 2,918 executions, including that of Louis XVI.
+Sanson performed 2,918 executions, including the execution of Louis XVI.
 Even though he was not a supporter of the monarchy, Sanson was initially reluctant to execute the king but in the end performed the execution.
 As David Jordan notes, "No Monsieur de Paris had ever had the honor of executing a king, and Sanson wanted precise instructions."
 Sanson experienced the political and psychological pressures of revolutionary Paris.
-He had the duty to execute Louis XVI under the power of the sitting Provisional Government.
+He had the duty to execute Louis XVI under the power of the sitting provisional government.
 Being the heir to a line of executioners, to refuse this duty would have brought shame to the family name and danger to himself and to his family members.
 He experienced the stress of having to execute not only the king but also successive waves of ousted officials as those in power shifted rapidly in a time of revolutionary change.

-However, the execution of Louis XVI was of particular importance.
-Fearing rescue efforts, the streets of Paris were lined with troops as Louis's carriage took its somber two hours to travel to the scaffold arriving at 10 am on January 21, 1793.
-After Sanson efficiently cut his hair, Louis attempted to address the crowd but was silenced with a drum roll and Louis was beheaded, with Sanson's pulling his head from the basket immediately after to show to the crowd.
+The execution of Louis XVI was of particular importance.
+Fearing rescue efforts, the streets of Paris were lined with troops as Louis's carriage took its somber two hours to travel to the scaffold arriving at 10 a.m. on 21 January 1793.
+After Sanson efficiently cut his hair, Louis attempted to address the crowd but was silenced with a drum roll, and Louis was beheaded, with Sanson's assistant pulling his head from the basket immediately after to show to the crowd.
 But the execution may not have gone as smoothly as possible: "One of two accounts of Louis' death suggest the blade did not sever his whole neck in one go, and had to be borne down on by the executioner to get a clean cut."
 Quite possibly, then, the execution went from being quick and fast to being more difficult and painful.
 As David Andress notes, however, "With his spine severed already, it is nevertheless unlikely that Louis could have uttered the 'terrible cry' that one account claims."

-On July 17, 1793, Sanson executed Charlotte Corday.
+On 17 July 1793 Sanson executed assassin Charlotte Corday.
 After Corday's decapitation, a man named Legros lifted her head from the basket and slapped it on the cheek.
 Sanson indignantly rejected published reports that Legros was one of his assistants.
 Sanson stated in his diary that Legros was in fact a carpenter who had been hired to make repairs to the guillotine.
 Witnesses report an expression of "unequivocal indignation" on her face when her cheek was slapped.
 The oft-repeated anecdote has served to suggest that victims of the guillotine may in fact retain consciousness for a short while, including by Albert Camus in his Reflections on the Guillotine. ("Charlotte Corday's severed head blushed, it is said, under the executioner's slap.")
-This offense against a woman executed moments before was considered unacceptable and Legros was imprisoned for three months because of his outburst.
+This offense against a woman executed moments before was considered unacceptable, and Legros was imprisoned for three months because of his outburst.